 The bike competition was becoming more popular in recent years because of the increased international press coverage.

-The peace treaty was successful in stopping the violence that started nearly a decade earlier.
+The peace treaty was successful at stopping the violence that had started nearly a decade earlier.

-The two fishermen were expecting sunny weather all weekend and decided to make the most out of their time at sea.
+The two fishermen were expecting sunny weather all weekend and so they decided to make the most out of their time at sea.

 The city officials were forced to admit that renovating the school would no longer be possible with the current budget.